Allocating Capital Gains to Distributable Net Income in Estates and Trusts: Achieving Optimal Tax Treatment

 Note: CLE credit is not offered on this program

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax advisers and counsel with a drill down into the rules and practices covering inclusion of capital gains in distributable net income (DNI) for trusts and estates.
-The panel will review the requirements within trust documents to allow treating capital gains as DNI and will explore state and local requirements for inclusion of capital gains in fiduciary accounting income (FAI) where the trust's governing document does not contain such a provision.
+This webinar will provide tax advisers and counsel with a drill down into the rules and practices covering the inclusion of capital gains in distributable net income (DNI) for trusts and estates.
+The panel will review the requirements within trust documents to allow treating capital gains as DNI and explore state and local requirements for inclusion of capital gains in fiduciary accounting income (FAI) where the trust's governing document does not contain such a provision.

 - FAI under IRC Section 643

 - Treas.
 Reg.
 Section 643(a)-3(b) provisions for including cap gains in DNI

 - The instrument provides for inclusion in trust accounting income